Nutrition plays a significant role in physical performance and fitness.

 While scientists “discovered” keto in the 1920s as a way to treat childhood epilepsy, and as a more sustainable treatment than fasting (both of which trigger a beneficial condition called ketosis), every human is born in ketosis and usually remains in that metabolic state while being breastfed.

 Let me repeat that: we’re born into a ketogenic diet and are thus fully fat-adapted from the get-go.
 So evidently, it’s good for our health.
-And from an evolutionary perspective, humans traditionally spent most of their lives in ketosis — especially during the colder months of the year when access to carbs from fruits and vegetables was limited.
+And from an evolutionary perspective, humans traditionally spent some of their lives in ketosis — especially during the colder months of the year when access to carbs from fruits and vegetables was limited.

 What’s the Best Source of Fuel For [Your Favorite Sport Goes Here]